 To resolve this issue, you must prevent Defend from reprocessing the emails that have already been redirected by internal inbox rules.
 This process is achieved by adding an exception to an existing Defend transport rule.

-To add the required exception to your Defend transport rule, follow the steps below:
+To create the new rule, follow the steps below:

 - Log in to your Exchange Admin Center.